Aakash Repeater Courses

 d.
 A dsRNA virus

-The answer is option (a) an RNA virus that can synthesize DNA during infection
+Answer: The correct answer is option (a) An RNA virus that synthesizes DNA during infection

 Question:7